 Will we see molten lava?

-Currently, there is a lava flow on Kilauea Volcano (August 2016) that is view able.
-If you want to see molten lava, your best chance to join our Volcano Lava Hike tour.
-However, mother nature can change in a moment.
-We will always do our best to get you to the closest viewing area providing it is safe and legal on our Night Volcano tours. ***Please note: Lava sighting is not guaranteed, we cannot promise you’ll see active flows on your tour.
-Stops at the Kalapana Viewing Area are not guaranteed and we may shortened our tour in length due to poor visibility.***
+Currently, there is a lava activity on Kilauea Volcano.
+We will always do our best to get you to the closest viewing area providing it is safe and legal on our Explore the Night Volcano tour. ***Please note: Lava sighting is not guaranteed, we cannot promise you’ll see active flows on your tour.***

 Are meals, snacks and drinks included on your tours?

 What if I have a special food diet?

 Most special dietary needs, restrictions and requests can be accommodated with advance notice.

 If I get tired, can I just stay in the van and skip one of your stops?

 We suggest you participate on each stop while on tour.
 If for some reason you cannot participate on one of the stops, our guides will be happy to let you rest at Volcano House, the Visitor’s Center, or Jaggar Museum.
 It is our policy to not allow guests to remain in the vehicle unattended for safety and security measures.